Dougray Scott: Career

 Scott began his acting career in national theatre, television, and puppet shows.
 He appeared in his first role on the television series Soldier Soldier and made his film debut in Twin Town.
 His first major film roles were as Prince Henry in Ever After and the hero in the film adaptation of the Robert Harris novel Enigma.
 He played the villain in Mission: Impossible 2 (and was selected to do so by Tom Cruise).
-He was going to play Wolverine in the feature film version of X-Men.
-When Mission: Impossible 2 went over schedule and he was injured in a motorbike accident while shooting the chase scene, he was forced to drop out of the project and was replaced by Hugh Jackman in X-Men.
+He was cast to play Wolverine in the feature film version of X-Men, but Mission: Impossible 2 went over schedule, and he was injured in a motorbike accident while shooting the chase scene.
+He was forced to drop out of the project and was replaced by Hugh Jackman in X-Men.

 After the 2002 release of Die Another Day, Scott was a candidate to replace Pierce Brosnan as James Bond.
 Despite the numerous reports that Eon Productions was leaning towards naming Scott as the new Bond in the 007 adventure Casino Royale, the role eventually went to Daniel Craig.
 In January 2006, he appeared in the miniseries The Ten Commandments as Moses.
 He also appeared in the NBC series Heist, which aired in March 2006 for five episodes.
 From 2006 until 2007, he starred in the third season of Desperate Housewives as Teri Hatcher's character's new love interest.
 In 2007, he played the primary antagonist in the film Hitman, based on the Hitman video games.
 He appeared in the title role(s) of a modern re-telling of Dr Jekyll and Mr Hyde.
 In May 2009, it was announced that he was to play ex-con Michael O' Connor in the new RTÉ-ITV drama Father & Son.

 Scott starred in The Day of the Triffids.
-The drama was broadcast in December 2009 as part of the BBC 1 Christmas schedule.
+The drama was broadcast in December 2009 as part of the BBC One Christmas schedule.
 In 2011, Scott featured in the film Love's Kitchen alongside his wife Claire Forlani.
 In April 2011, Scott portrayed football manager Matt Busby in the BBC TV drama United, which was centred on the Munich air disaster of 1958, in which Busby was badly injured but survived.
 In 2013, he guest starred as para-psychological researcher/ghost hunter Alec Palmer in the Doctor Who episode "Hide".
 In 2014, Scott portrayed the main villain in Taken 3.

 In March 2016, Scott became the voice of Orby in adverts for the oil and gas company BP.
 In April 2016, Scott appeared in the second season of Fear the Walking Dead as Thomas Abigail, Victor Strand's business partner and lover.
 In 2019, Scott joined the CW series Batwoman as Jacob Kane, the title character's father, set in the Arrowverse.
 He left the series during its second season.
+He appeared on the show Crime, for which he received a BAFTA and an International Emmy.
+In 2025, Scott played in the Netflix movie Exterritorial his first German-speaking role alongside Jeanne Goursaud.